I have not yet been able to prepare analyses of Paul’s entire letter to the Romans. The articles below are currently available:

 ALL ISRAEL WILL BE SAVED

-The previous article is rather long.
-This is a summary.
+The is a summary of the previous rather long article.
 While the main article more or less sequentially works through Romans 9 – 11, this article discusses these chapters thematically.
 The chosen remnant is a continuation of Israel of the Old Testament; not a new entity with new founding principles.

 ELECTION IN ROMANS 9 AND 11